grigory-rechistov/interpreters-comparison/README.md

 * `translated` - binary translator to Intel 64 machine code
 * `native` - a static implementation of the test program in C

-Use `measure.sh` to measure run time of individual binaries or to perform a comparison of multiple variants (alternatively, run `make all measure`).
+Use `./measure.sh` to measure run time of individual binaries or to perform a comparison of all techniques (alternatively, run `make all measure`).

 Tested to compile and run with GCC 4.8.1, GCC 5.1.0 and ICC 15.0.3 on Ubuntu Linux 12.04.5.
-Limited testing is also done on Windows 8.1 Cygwin64 environment, GCC 4.8.
+Limited testing was also done on Windows 8.1 Cygwin64 environment, GCC 4.8.

 An article discussing structure, performance variations, and comparison of interpreters: http://habrahabr.ru/company/intel/blog/261665/ (in Russian).